GREATCOMMISSION.COM

 12. Readiness

 Are you really ready for marriage?
 A readiness for marriage doesn’t just mean you are available, eager, and looking forward to a life together.
-It means you are ready to experience continued character development through marriage.
+It means you are ready to experience rigorous character development.
 It means you are willing to let your marriage partner mature YOU.
 It means you're going to let your spouse surface your weakness, point out your deficiencies, and reveal your flaws.

 With this new perspective, describe why you are ready to get married.